 Standard printed materials can be difficult or impossible to use for people with a variety of disability types.
-The Knox Center at 1128 Shapiro Library has a variety of technologies to transfer printed documents into alternative formats for either one-time or repeated use:
+We have several ways to convert printed materials into more accessible formats:

-Closed circuit televisions (CCTVs) magnify anything placed under their camera lens—handwriting as well as printed text.
+- Closed circuit televisions (CCTV) magnify anything placed under the camera lens—handwriting as well as printed text.
 They can also be used to make handiwork (knitting, fishing fly tying, using hand tools, etc.) easier to see.
-The Knox Center has several different CCTV models, with varying options for setting color contrast; at a minimum, they all allow black-on-white and white-on-black display settings.
+The Knox Center has one desktop CCTV model, with options for setting color contrast, including black-on-white and white-on-black display settings.